solenn-tl/ontologie-peuplement/requetes/3_BUILD_KG.md

     ORDER BY ?sibling}
 }
 ```
-### 8.2.1 Create a new landmark using siblings that have the same aggregation label
+### 8.2.1 Create a new landmark using siblings that have the same label (and are in the same aggregation)
 ```sparql
 PREFIX add: <http://rdf.geohistoricaldata.org/def/address#>